 OSMRC is a resource for anyone wanting to learn about resolution options described in the Interim Policy on Sexual Harassment and Sexual Misconduct.
 Working with Complainants and Respondents, OSMRC aims to ensure that people:

-- Understand potential options for addressing violations, including the Formal Grievance Process and Adaptable Resolution
+- Understand potential options for addressing violations, including the Formal Grievance Process and Adaptable Resolution as described here

 - Get help initiating an administrative resolution option

 - Understand any administrative process that might already be underway

 - Have support and are familiar with campus and community confidential resources

 - Know their rights and what to expect from the university

 - Receive regular updates during a formal grievance process

 OSMRC does not provide legal advice.
 Individuals may choose to consult with an attorney at their own expense.